List of presidents of Brazil: Sixth Republic (1985–present)

 In 1995, Fernando Henrique Cardoso was inaugurated for a four-year term.
-In 1997 a Constitutional Amendment was enacted allowing presidents of Brazil to be reelected to one consecutive term.
-In 1998, then President Fernando Henrique Cardoso became first president of Brazil to be reelected for an immediately consecutive term.
-In 2003 Luiz Inácio Lula da Silva was inaugurated.
+In 1997, a Constitutional Amendment was enacted allowing presidents of Brazil to be reelected to one consecutive term.
+In 1998, then President Fernando Henrique Cardoso became the first president of Brazil to be reelected for an immediately consecutive term.
+In 2003, Luiz Inácio Lula da Silva was inaugurated.
 He was reelected in 2006.
-In 2011 Dilma Rousseff became Brazil's first woman president.
-In 2015 she began her second term, but in 2016 the Senate of Brazil convicted her on impeachment charges, and she was removed from office, being succeeded by Michel Temer.
-In 2018 Jair Bolsonaro was elected, taking office on 1 January 2019.
-In the 2022 elections, former President Luiz Inácio Lula da Silva, who had served as Brazil's President from 2003 to 2010 was again elected President, becoming the first person to win three Brazilian presidential elections.
+In 2011, Dilma Rousseff became Brazil's first woman president.
+In 2015, she began her second term, but in 2016 the Senate of Brazil convicted her on impeachment charges, and she was removed from office, being succeeded by Michel Temer.
+In 2018, Jair Bolsonaro was elected, taking office on 1 January 2019.
+In the 2022 elections, former President Luiz Inácio Lula da Silva, who had served as Brazil's president from 2003 to 2010, was again elected president, becoming the first person to win three Brazilian presidential elections.
 Also in the 2022 elections, Jair Bolsonaro became Brazil's first first-term President to seek reelection for a second term and lose, since the possibility of reelection to an immediately consecutive second term was first created in Brazil in 1997.